ericoporto/ags-manual-wiki/ObsoleteScriptAPI.md

+## Obsolete Script API

+As new versions of AGS are released, changes in the language happens, below are the Script API removed entries, their replacement (when available) and the version that it happened.

 | Obsolete API | Superseded by | Obsoleted in Version |
 |-|-|-|
 | `AddInventory` | [ `Character.AddInventory` ]( Character#characteraddinventory ) |  |